 Best ukulele picks for 2018

 There are no rules to play the ukulele.
 Except… maybe for this one: never use a pick.
 Of course, every rule has its exception.
-But before we tell you the right reasons to use a pick, let us give you three very good reasons to avoid them.
+But before we tell you the right reasons to use a ukulele pick, and what are the best ukulele picks and ukulele finger picks, let us give you three very good reasons to avoid them.

 1. It sounds like a guitar: Playing with a hard pick makes your ukulele sound less like an actual uke and more like a guitar (a very small and cheap one).
 If that’s what you want, why don’t you just play the guitar?